mwpenny/gbplay/docs/_posts/2021-05-11-Emulating-a-Pokemon-Trade-with-Generated-Link-Cable-Data.md

 layout: post

 title: "Emulating a Pokemon Trade with Generated Link Cable Data"
-image: /images/pokered_mock_trade.jpg
+image: /images/pokered_mock_trade.png
 excerpt: >-
   Before building an interface to communicate with an original Game Boy, we need something to send!
-So we created tools to mimic a Pokemon trade and and to feed the data to an emulator for testing.
+So we created tools to mimic a Pokemon trade and to feed the data to an emulator for testing.

 author: matt
 date: 2021-05-11